 The nursery started as a beige blank canvas with old vertical blinds that needed to go.
 (To everyone reading this - vertical blinds for small windows are a no-no!)

 I love the idea of being able to control the light with some sort of sun-filtering system.
 Danielle recommended their Premium Solar Roller Shades.
 This is what we have installed in our studio and I LOVE them so much.
 Rollers it was!
 I wanted a color and pattern compatible with the palette I was working with so Danielle sent me sample options in a variety of colors and textures.
 In the end, I chose an off-white textured pattern, Sarasota Off White, as I thought it would add a nice texture and keep it fitting with the rest of the room.

 The cordless lift means that Brittany can just tug on the end to raise and lower, plus it’s a safer choice for kids.

 “The beautiful part of the rollers is that they’re cordless so all you have to do is pull it and then lift it to bring it back up.
 So easy.
 Being so close to the changing table, I knew it would be important to not have some long cords hanging off that baby could potentially play with.”

 To add some softness and the ability to block out light, Brittany layered Easy Classic Pleat Draperies in Gent Bisque on top.
-The draperies have a blackout liner, so Brittany can switch from glowy filtered light from the roller shades to complete blackout for nap time.
+The curtains have a blackout liner, so Brittany can switch from glowy filtered light from the roller shades to complete blackout for nap time.

 Handmade Details for a Nature-Inspired Nursery

-Brittany put her crafty skills to work to give the draperies an extra pop of personality.
+Brittany put her crafty skills to work to give the curtains an extra pop of personality.
 She sewed some red and white fringe trim on the inner edge to tie into other red accents in the room.

 Brittany decked out the rest of the nursery with charming details like a plant and bird mural custom painted by her intern.